MEET MUDITHA SILVA

 – Then we ran into a common problem for expats: In Copenhagen there are not enough international schools, and there are huge waiting lists.
 So, we decided to relocate to Odense.
 It is a little bit of a hassle, but now we are quite happy with where we ended up.

 – Soon she will start taking Danish classes, and I am planning to do the same.
 Then we will see.

 – Well, now everything seems very promising, so maybe we’ll stay in Denmark.
 We are planning on applying for permanent residency, and for that you need to learn the language, so now it’s time to follow those processes.
 We are also hooking up with the Sri Lankan community in Denmark.
 For instance, some Sri Lankan doctors have migrated to Denmark.
 And we have met some nice people at our daughter’s school.

 Was it hard to leave your home country?

-– In Sri Lanka, to be honest, the political and economical situating is not good.
+– In Sri Lanka, to be honest, the political and economic situation is not good.
 We have a good educational system but politically we are doing very badly.
 So, many professionals migrate to different countries.
 If you are an IT professional with the right skill set, you can go wherever you want.
-It not such a hard decision, considering the situation in Sri Lanka right now.
-You improve your living conditions very much by moving away, especially when moving to the Scandinavian countries.
+It is not such a hard decision, considering the situation in Sri Lanka right now.
+You improve your living conditions a lot by moving away, especially when moving to the Scandinavian countries.